KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 -   REST API Key.

-As stated in *“Limits and future developments”*, SpagoBI currently relies on the FIWARE Identity Manager.
+As stated in *“Limits and future developments”*, Knowage currently relies on the FIWARE Identity Manager.
 This choice ties the current release with the FIWARE Data Lab, avoiding FIWARE users to specify the second and third parameter considering that they are obtained through the OAuth2 authentication process.

-The file containing the URL parameter is ***ckan.config.properties***, deployed inside the library ***SpagoBIUtils.jar***.
+The file containing the URL parameter is ***ckan.config.properties***, deployed inside the library ***knowageutils.jar***.
 To change the target CKAN instance, it is necessary to extract the contents of the already mentioned library, modifying the parameter ***ckan.url*** with the preferred one.
-Once the modification is done and saved, the JAR library has to be created and deployed inside each SpagoBI engine in order to share the new CKAN configuration.
+Once the modification is done and saved, the JAR library has to be created and deployed inside each Knowage engine in order to share the new CKAN configuration.

 Explore the target CKAN repository
 ----------------------------------

-To start using CKAN dataset inside SpagoBI suite, click on **My Data** section.
+To start using CKAN dataset inside Knowage suite, open the menu and click on **Workspace**.
+Then expand the **Data** section and click on **Datasets**.

 ![](./media/image1.png)